Sharing Guidelines

 Be Not Listed as Not Eligible:

-The bill must not be included in the Not Eligible for Sharing category in Section III.H.
+The bill must not be included in the Not Eligible for Sharing category in Section III.G.

-The bill must be submitted to REDEEM HealthShare within 12 months of the Date of Service (DoS).
+A provider or member must submit the bill to REDEEM HealthShare within 12 months of the date of service.

 • Provider’s TAX ID